ucrcsedept/course-support/modules/VSCode-Docker-Setup/VSCodeDockerSetup.md

 wsl --set-default-version 2
 ```

 Now, Docker should be fully working on your computer.
-To test this, open up a command prompt and type this command:
+To test this, open up Docker Desktop, then open up a command prompt and type this command:

 ```
 docker run --name hello-world-container hello-world